 Using the Valor wall switch press the DOWN button.
 Your pilot light will remain on and allow you to easily start up your fireplace at a later date.

-The ValorStat Remote Control System automatically adjusts the fireplace flame to pilot light if there is no change in heat output, or no interaction with the remote control, for more than 6 hours.
+The ValorStat Remote Control System automatically powers down the fireplace flame to only the pilot light if there is no change in heat output or interaction with the remote control for more than 6 hours.
 Note that this feature only pertains to the ValorStat Plus and Max systems.

 How does this benefit me?

-Constantly running your fireplace on high will result in wasted energy and higher operating costs.
-By letting your fireplace turn down after 6 hours of inactivity, you can save money in the long run.
+Constantly running your fireplace on high will result in unnecessary energy consumption and higher operating costs.
+By allowing your fireplace turn down after 6 hours of inactivity, you will save money in the long run.
 Utilize the temperature and timer modes described in the sections below to further maximize your heating experience.

 The Valor SmartPilot System automatically shuts down if there is no activity after 5 days, reducing unnecessary pilot gas consumption and saving energy.
-A great efficiency and safety feature, the 5 day shutdown has several important benefits.
+A great efficiency and safety feature, the 5-day shutdown has several key benefits.